wordofwarning/wordofwarning.org/current/2018-worksahead/geraghty/index.md

 *Presented by* Word of Warning, Contact + STUN<br>*Part of* [Works Ahead 2018](/current/2018-worksahead) *in a double bill with* [Vijay Patel](/current/2018-worksahead/patel)

 #### In Brief
-A girl, a guitar, and a message of hope.
+A girl, a guitar, and a message of hope… *AND THIS?* Sharing stories of her journey towards positivity and unapologetic defiance, Fat Girl Singing is an anthem of self-acceptance and a call to arms for those who simply don’t fit the model.

 #### Venues + Booking Details for Works Ahead
 Dates: Thursday 17 + Friday 18 May 2018, 7.30pm